Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editoral integritythis post may contain references to products from our partners.
 Here's an explanation for how we make money.

-Limited liability company (LLC) loans are small business loans used to cover just about any business need.
+Limited liability company (LLC) loans are small business loans used to cover just about any business need for LLC businesses.
 This includes funding startup costs, expansion or major purchases for your LLC.

 Most small business loans are available to LLCs, so it can be hard to choose a lender.
 To find the right one for your business, take a look at our top picks and advice on how to find and qualify for the best LLC loans.